-The Department of Health (DoH) is implementing Review of Financial Pocess in 2022-23.
-The aim of RoFP is to align the boundaries of budgets, estimates and accounts, as far as is practicable, including consolidation of NDPBs and other central government bodies in Estimates and accounts.
+The Department of Health (DoH) is implementing Review of Financial Process in 2022-23.
+The aim of RoFP is to align the boundaries of budgets, estimates and accounts, as far as is practicable, including consolidation of Non-Departmental Public Bodies (NDPBs) and other central government bodies in Estimates and accounts.
 The bodies intended for inclusion within the 2022-23 departmental boundary include NIFRS.
 When RoFP is fully implemented the total assets and liabilities of NIFRS will be consolidated with the DoH Financial Statements.
+IFRS 16 Leases replaces IAS 17 Leases and is effective with EU adoption from 1 January 2019.
+In line with the requirements of the FReM, IFRS 16 has been implemented, as interpreted and adapted for the public sector, with effect from 1 April 2022.